grocy/grocy-docker/README.md

 The grocy application reads configuration settings from environment variables prefixed by `GROCY_`.

 Some key settings are included in [grocy.env](grocy.env).
-The included version of this file sets `GROCY_MODE=demo`; this disables authentication and loads sample database entries.
+The included version of this file sets `GROCY_MODE=demo`; this disables authentication and creates sample database content.

 #### Production Mode